 Often cloudy about the coast with patchy drizzle.
 Fine spells inland, but isolated showers this afternoon and evening, with the odd thunderstorm possible.

 Areas of low cloud morning and night.
 Otherwise, long fine spells, and the odd afternoon or evening shower today, possibly heavy.

-Rain developing this morning, then easing to isolated showers in the afternoon.
+Rain developing tonight, then easing to a few showers tomorrow afternoon.

 Manukau and Waitemata Harbours, Hauraki Gulf and Bream Head to Cape Colville.